Jack Cooper (American musician): Awards and special recognition

-Jack Cooper was named the Pearl Wales Professor of Music of the University of Memphis in August or 2020.
+Jack Cooper is currently honored as a named professor by the University of Memphis and also the UM College of Communication and Fine Arts: 2025 Faudree Professor and 2025 Rawlins Professor of Music.
+He was named as the Pearl Wales Professor of Music from the University of Memphis Scheidt School of Music, 2020-22.
 He was also the 2020 recipient of the University of Memphis CCFA Dean's Creative Achievement Award and the 2010 recipient of the Distinguished Achievement in the Creative Arts Award from the UMAA.
 He was chosen in 2003 as a nominee for the annual NARAS Premier Player Awards and also was awarded a $10,000 grant from the Aaron Copland Fund for Recording Program in 2003.
 He is also the recipient of numerous ASCAP composer awards since 1996.
 As a presenter he has been honored as the key-note speaker for the Modern Language Association, scholar and main presenter for four different National Endowment for the Humanities series on American Music, and the Hawaii International Conference on Arts & Humanities.
+As conductor of the University of Memphis Jazz Singers, the group was awarded "Outstanding Performance" honors in the notable DownBeat Magazine 48th Annual Student Music Awards.

 Teaching and education career

-Cooper has been teaching at the collegiate level for over 20 years, earning the rank of Professor.
+Cooper has been teaching at the collegiate level for over 25 years, earning the rank of Professor.
 Before his appointment to the University of Memphis as director of jazz studies in 1998, he had taught privately and worked as a clinician for the U.S. Army Jazz Knights.
 He has served as an invited clinician, guest artist, and conductor in Recife (Brazil), Birmingham (U.K), Berlin Germany, Graz Austria and Bogotá Colombia.
-He has also served as guest conductor for the Missouri All-State Collegiate Jazz Orchestra, the Arkansas All-State High School Jazz Ensemble, and the Arizona All-State High School Jazz Ensemble.
-From Fall of 2016 through March 2020, Cooper served as host of the WUMR radio program The Voice of Jazz which aired on Wednesday night from 5-6 P.M.
+He has also served as guest conductor for the Missouri All-State Collegiate Jazz Orchestra and the Arkansas, Arizona, Kentucky All-State High School Jazz Ensembles.
+From September 2016 through March 2020, Cooper served as host of the WUMR radio program The Voice of Jazz which aired on Wednesday nights from 5-6 P.M.
 CST.
+Since 2021, he has served as guest artist with the Erfurt Jazz Project and lecturer at the Universität Erfurt during summer semesters.